zAlweNy26/HobbyHub/README.md

-# hobbies_tracker
+# Hobbies Tracker

- Save progress for all your tv shows and games!
+🥳 Track your hobbies all in one single app!

+## Features